RCifuentesLobos/Arrival-Detector/README.md

 5. detectutils.py
     - contains functions for the detection, checking and correction of wave arrivals, as well as cropping the time series

-### How to use the main functions (arrival_detector_stalta.py is recommended)
+### How to use the main function arrival_detector_stalta.py

-- In arrival_detector_stalta.py:
 1. Define the directory with the outputs in dir_out
 2. Define the time interval of the time series in deltat
 3. Define the sta/lta detection parameters
     - Default parameters are recommended
-    4. Define minimum distance in degrees within which POIs are not subject to cropping
-    5. Define minimum amplitude in meters to determine if signal is noise or no arrival is detected or if there is a measurement and crop
-    6. Define which filters to apply

-After these definitions, the code will determine which signals to crop and output pkl files to save memory space.